DragonSenses/dataStructures/README.md

 # dataStructures
 A collection of data structures that I've created to document, maintain, and improve upon.

+Data Structures that are Tested and Implemented
+- Linked Lists
+    - SingularlyLinkedList
+    - DoublyLinkedList
+    - CircularlyLinkedList
+- Stack
+- Queue

-data structures that are a Work In Progress (Not fully tested or implemented):
+Data Structures that are a Work In Progress (Not fully tested or implemented):

 - HashMap.java          (Not fully tested)
 - RedBlackTree.java     (Not fully implemented)